DanWhiting/dcc-rail-controller/README.md

 ### Remote SSH to the Pi
 - When the Pi is on the local wifi network, it should be accessible via its hostname e.g. pi-rail.
 - When the Pi is acting as the access point (hotspot), it should be accessible via its static ip that we defined above.

-## Enabling Bluetooth
-I went through several steps to get bluetooth working, I will list them all here but i'm not certain which are the minimum actually required.

-1. `sudo apt install libdbus-1-dev libbluetooth-dev bluez bluetooth`

-2. Adding the user to the bluetooth group: `sudo usermod -aG bluetooth YourUserName`

-3. For some reason bluetooth was soft-blocked on my system, see output of `rfkill list`.
-This could be as a result of unset localisation options which can be set in the Pi config `sudo raspi-config`.
-I ensured these were set correctly and then manually ran `sudo rfkill unblock bluetooth` to clear the block.
-After restarting the system, the bluetooth service started correctly.

 ## Web Server Setup
 1. Install git `sudo apt install git`